 Program Director's Welcome

 Thank you for your interest in the Yale-New Haven Emergency Medicine Residency Program.
-As Program Director, I am excited to be the leader of such an outstanding group of residents with a tremendous supporting cast of faculty and residency support staff.
+As the Program Director, I am privileged to be the leader of such an outstanding group of residents with a tremendous supporting cast of faculty and residency support staff.

-Our mission is to provide comprehensive, state-of-the-art training to prepare clinically superior, academically-oriented leaders in emergency medicine.
+Our focus is to provide comprehensive, state-of-the-art training to prepare clinically superior, academically-oriented leaders in emergency medicine.
 This is accomplished through training at tertiary care, level one, academic and community emergency departments.
-Emergency department ultrasound, pre-hospital medicine, toxicology, simulation medicine, international health, pediatric emergency medicine, trauma, wilderness medicine and extensive critical care training are emphasized.
+Emergency department ultrasound, pre- hospital medicine, toxicology, simulation medicine, international health, pediatric emergency medicine, trauma, wilderness medicine and extensive critical care training are emphasized.
+We have an extensive EM Simulation curriculum and will be opening our new state of the art Simulation Center in January 2015.

 With the goal of training tomorrow's leaders in emergency medicine, the faculty at Yale is carefully selected to include scholars with academic expertise and an unwavering commitment to the promotion and advancement of emergency medicine.
 All faculty members are board-certified or board eligible in emergency medicine.
 The faculty has trained at many of the leading residency programs in the United States, and a large number have completed fellowships in emergency medicine subspecialties.
 The Yale Emergency Medicine faculty is comprised of nationally recognized experts in disaster medicine, emergency medical services, wilderness medicine, toxicology, critical care medicine, substance abuse and ultrasound.